vmihailenco/taskq/README.md

 go-msgqueue is a thin wrapper for SQS and IronMQ clients that uses Redis to implement rate limiting and call once semantic.

-go-msgqueue consists of following packages:
+go-msgqueue consists of following components:
  - memqueue - in memory queue that can be used for local unit testing.
- - azsqs - Amazon SQS client.
+ - azsqs - Amazon SQS backend.
- - ironmq - IronMQ client.
+ - ironmq - IronMQ backend.
+ - Manager - provides common interface for creating new queues.
- - processor - queue processor that works with memqueue, azsqs, and ironmq.
+ - Processor - queue processor that works with memqueue, azsqs, and ironmq.

 rate limiting is implemented in the processor package using [redis_rate](https://github.com/go-redis/redis_rate).
-Call once is implemented in the clients by checking if key that consists of message name exists in Redis database.
+Call once is implemented in clients by checking if message name exists in Redis database.

 ## API overview